Noah-Thiemke/Portfolio/README.md

 ## Projects

-**Exploring Recency Bias and Predicting Winners in 3 Round Decision UFC Fights**
+**Exploring Recency Bias and Outcome Prediction in UFC 3-Rnd Decisions**

 Link to Publication
 - this is what i did for this